Maradox/osmdroid-wiki/HowToMaven.md

  * Install Maven support for Eclipse from Eclipse Marketplace.
 Search for "android m2e" and install "Android Connector for Maven". http://rgladwell.github.io/m2e-android/
  * Checkout the osmdroid source from svn to a local folder.
  * In Eclipse Import -> Maven -> Existing Maven project.
 Import all the osmdroid projects.
- * Download Android SDK dependency using Android SDK Deployer https://github.com/mosabua/maven-android-sdk-deployer  Follow instructions to deploy android sdk package to local repository.
+ * Download Android SDK dependency using [Android SDK Deployer](https://github.com/mosabua/maven-android-sdk-deployer).
+Follow instructions to deploy android sdk package to local repository.
  * Right click on osmdroid-parent project.
 Click Run as --> Maven install.

 The project should then build successfully.